-In order to support your Board, please sign, date and mail the enclosed proxy card to vote FOR the election of the seven director nominees nominated by your Board, FOR the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm, FOR the approval of the compensation of our named executive officers and FOR an advisory vote on compensation of our named executive officers EVERY ONE YEAR,.
-You may also vote over the Internet using the Internet address on the proxy card.
+In order to support your Board, please sign, date and mail the enclosed proxy card to vote FOR the election of the seven director nominees nominated by your Board, FOR the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm, FOR the approval of the compensation of our named executive officers and FOR approval of the Amendments to our Amended and Restated Certificate of Incorporation.
+You may also vote over the internet using the internet address on the proxy card.
 If your shares are held in "street name", you should follow the instructions on your voting instruction card to provide specific instructions to your bank or broker to vote as described above.